-How stock photos can affect your brand image – Beware of the visual cliché.
+How stock photos sabotage your brand image – Beware of visual clichés.

 Chances are, you changed the channel before they could finish the sentence.

 Crummy stock photos have the same effect as verbal clichés.

 Please, dear God, not another fake image of your “friendly, courteous staff.”

 This image is the classic, customer service visual cliché, and it’s just as bad for business as the verbal clichés you hear on local radio commercials.

 Unfortunately, stock images like that have become ubiquitous in the corporate world.
 ShutterStock alone has 350 million images to choose from, and most of them only cost a few bucks apiece.
 The internet has made it way too easy to drop-in mediocre images.

 But branding people like me work really hard to avoid the milk-toast visuals that are so prominent in website production, content marketing and digital ads these days.
 We spend countless hours searching for the perfect image for the job.
 And most of the time, we have to settle for something that’s sorta close to what’s really needed, but not exactly.

 Sometimes it’s more cost effective to just commission a photographer to do it right.
 And it’s always a better bet, from a creative standpoint.

 Unfortunately, clients often balk at the photography line item in proposed budgets.
 They don’t understand how crucial the right photos can be for brand image development purposes.
 They assume that the perfect photo’s just waiting to be downloaded for ten bucks.
 At the touch of a button.